 Anyway, five years on from its original release Forbidden Lands finally gets itself a standalone Monster Manual, or in this case Book of Beasts, to accompany the existing Gamemaster’s Guide and Player’s Handbook.
-Not that the game hasn’t been short of monsters to throw at your players with everything from Sea Serpents to shambling undead statted up in various books, but the Book of Beasts ups the ante somewhat.
+Not that the game hasn’t been short of monsters to throw at your players with everything from Sea Serpents to shambling undead statted up in various books, but the Book of Beasts definitely ups the ante.

-We do love a good bestiary here at Wyrd Science, and it’s fair to say we’ve been spoilt in recent years but Forbidden Lands’ Book of Beasts is right up there with the best of them.
+We do love a good bestiary here at Wyrd Science, and it’s fair to say we’ve been spoilt in recent years, but Forbidden Lands’ Book of Beasts is right up there with the best of them.

 Writing: Andreas Marklund